andyfiorini/cf-deployment-tasks/README.md

+# cf-deployment-tasks
-## cloud.gov common Concourse pipeline tasks
+## Common Concourse pipeline tasks

 This repo contains the source for some common concourse.ci pipeline tasks.